IwanTen/L5-website/docs/reference/frameRate.md

 # frameRate()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 Sets the number of frames to draw per second.

 Calling `frameRate()` with one numeric argument, as in `frameRate(30)`, attempts to draw 30 frames per second (FPS).
 The target frame rate may not be achieved depending on the sketch's processing needs.
-Most computers default to a frame rate of 60 FPS.
 Frame rates of 24 FPS and above are fast enough for smooth animations.

 Calling `frameRate()` without an argument returns the current frame rate.
 The value returned is an approximation.